umarajendhiren/MyNote/README.md

 Project Using ROOM Database

 # App Features
-* User can create new Note or edit already existing Note.
+* A user can create a new note or edit an already existing note.

-* User can delete note by left or right swipe.
+* A user can delete a note by left or right swiping.

-* User can sort notes by created date or last modified data or title.
+* A user can sort notes by created date or last modified data or title.

-* User can share note with others.
+* A user can share a note with others.

-* User can print the notes.
+* The user can print the notes. ﻿

 # Libraries Used: